socialize/socialize-sdk-ios/Documentation/sphinx/source/twitter.rst

 ---------------------------------------------
 If you already have a Twitter access token of your own, you can link to Socialize like so:

+.. note:: You only need to do this if you implement your own twitter link flow.
+If you just want to use Socialize's automatic twitter login, you should not perform this step.

 .. literalinclude:: snippets/twitter.m
   :start-after: begin-link-snippet
   :end-before: end-link-snippet